 ‘Wet’ macular degeneration, shortened as wet AMD, (also called ‘exudative or neovascular’) can occur more suddenly and vision can be impaired rapidly potentially leading to vision loss.
 The ‘Wet’ change happens when there is a breakdown of a layer of the retina called Bruch’s membrane, causing blood vessels to breakthrough into the retina at the macular.
 These abnormal blood vessels can break and leak fluid causing the macular to become distorted.
 This process generally results in rapid loss of central vision unless detected early and treated early.

-It is therefore important to self-monitor from time to time to check for early signs of ‘Wet’ changes.
-The Amsler chart is something you can use to detect early subtle effects to vision.
+It is therefore important to self-monitor from time to time to check for early wet macular degeneration symptoms and signs.
+The Amsler chart is something you can use to detect early subtle effects to your vision.
 Click here to access the Amsler chart.
 Should there be concerns, it is important to also follow up your self monitoring with check ups from a professional.

 Vision is not affected in the initial stages but as it progresses, one may start to notice changes to their central vision: